 How do I compare first home buyer home loans?

 While some lenders offer home loan products specifically for first home buyers, most do not.
-But an ideal mortgage product for a first home buyer usually:
+An ideal mortgage product for a first home buyer usually:

 - Has a low interest rate.
 No one wants to be stuck with a high interest rate, especially first home buyers.
 A lower rate means lower repayments, making your mortgage more affordable.
 Some lenders offer special introductory variable rates, which start low for the first year or two but will revert to a higher rate later.